calix92/SO-Recycle-Bin/README.md

 | **Quota warning shown** | Recycle bin reached size limit | Run `./recycle_bin.sh auto_cleanup` to remove old files |
 | **Strange characters in names** | Locale or encoding issue | Use `LC_ALL=C` when running the script if needed |
 | **Test suite not running** | Missing execution rights | Run `chmod +x test_suite.sh` before executing it |

 ---

+## Limitations

+Although the system covers all functional requirements, some limitations remain:

+- The recycle bin is local to each user (no multi-user synchronization).
+- The `metadata.db` file is CSV-based, not SQL — suitable for simplicity but limited for large-scale operations.
+- File preview is only available for text-based formats.
+- No graphical interface (CLI only).
+- Quota and retention policies depend on manual configuration.

+---